 Through a grant from the Mitsubishi Electric America Foundation, the Inclusive Crew Project supported three pilot programs designed to promote the inclusion of young people with disabilities in crew-based service.
 Utah Conservation Corps, Operation Fresh Start, and Conservation Corps Minnesota & Iowa participated.
 It should be noted that these Corps included members with physical and intellectual disabilities prior to this program and continue to successfully engage such young people today.
 In 2009, an inclusion toolkit was published for Corps who wished to learn more about how to support young people with disabilities.

 Corps Respond (2007-2010)

 The Corps Respond program trained Corpsmembers to assist in disaster preparedness efforts and support communities in times of disaster.
 While the Corps Respond program ended, Corps continue their disaster relief efforts today, working independently and also through the AmeriCorps Disaster Services Unit.
 Corps have played a critical role in responding to wildfires, cleaning up after floods and hurricanes, and in efforts to provide food relief and emergency supplies during the COVID-19 pandemic.

 Welfare to Work (1999-2003)

-Through a grant from the U.S. Department of Labor, The Corps Network tasked 9 Corps to help disadvantaged youth whose families were on welfare to participate in enhanced Corps programs designed to connect them employment through a “work-first” strategy.
-Of 446 participants, 55% were eventually placed in jobs.
-47% of participants remained in those jobs 6 months after completing the program.
+Through a grant from the U.S. Department of Labor, The Corps Network worked with nine Corps to engage youth whose families received welfare in enhanced Corps programs designed to connect them to employment through a “work-first” strategy.
+Of 446 participants, more than half were placed in jobs.
+Nearly half of participants remained in those jobs six months after completing the program.
 Learn more.